codingMustache/codingMustache/README.md

 ## Joke of the Day

-To be Frank, I'd have to change my name.
+I got fired from a florist, apparently I took too many leaves.

 ## Daily Trivia

-HTML is what type of language?
+Which of the following physical typologies are used with Ethernet Networks?
- 1. Markup Language
+ 1. Mesh
- 2. Macro Language
+ 2. Ring
- 3. Scripting Language
+ 3. Star
- 4. Programming Language
+ 4. Hex

 <details>
   <summary>Answer</summary>
-  Markup Language
+  Star
 </details>